pzim-devdata/volumouse/README.md

 All is explained in volumouse --help and volumouse --info

-Open a terminal and type :
+Open a terminal in the directory of volumouse.py and type :

-- `volumouse --configure` or `volumouse -c`
+- `python3 'volumouse.py --configure'` in the imported folder or `python3 '/place/of/the/folder/volumouse/volumouse.py -c'`

 # Usage :

-Just run the command `volumouse` at startup or in a terminal
+Just run the command `python3 'volumouse.py'` in the imported folder or `python3 '/place/of/the/folder/volumouse/volumouse.py'`